timescale/docs/self-hosted/install/installation-macos.md

 ---
-title: Install TimescaleDB on macOS
+title: Install Timescale on macOS
-excerpt: Install self-hosted TimescaleDB on macOS
+excerpt: Install self-hosted Timescale on macOS
 products: [self_hosted]
 keywords: [installation, self-hosted, macOS]
 ---

 import Homebrew from "versionContent/_partials/_psql-installation-homebrew.mdx";
 import MacPorts from "versionContent/_partials/_psql-installation-macports.mdx";
+import WhereTo from "versionContent/_partials/_where-to-next.mdx";

-# Install self-hosted TimescaleDB on macOS systems
+# Install self-hosted Timescale on macOS systems

-You can host TimescaleDB yourself on your Apple macOS system.
+You can host Timescale yourself on your Apple macOS system.
 These instructions use a Homebrew or MacPorts installer on these versions:

 *   Apple macOS 10.15 Catalina